-ESAS awards were granted to participants in the form of a provisional allocation of BPLC shares.
-The total value of the ESAS award made to the employee was dependent upon the business unit, Group and individual employee performance.
-The ESAS award must normally be held for at least three years.
-Additional bonus shares are subsequently awarded to recipients of the provisional allocation and are considered for release upon achieving continued service for three and five years from the date of award.
+For certain employees of Group, an element of their annual bonus is in the form of a deferred award of a provisional allocation of BPLC shares under ESAS.
+The total value of the bonus made to the employee of which ESAS is an element is dependent upon the business unit, Group and individual employee performance.
+The ESAS element of the annual bonus must normally be held for at least three years.
+Additional bonus shares are subsequently awarded to recipients of the provisional allocation and vest upon achieving continued service for three and five years from the date of award.
 ESAS awards were also made to eligible employees for recruitment purposes under the Joiners Share Award Plan.
 All awards are subject to potential forfeiture if the individual resigns and commences work with a competitor.
+No awards were made under ESAS during 2013.